Kalutu/java-projects-for-everybody/Address Book/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.

+## Credits
+This project was created by Kalutu Daniel.